johnBrereton/Website-v2/README.md

 # Website
-This Website is still a work in progress chech back soon for updates.
+This Website is still a work in progress check back soon for updates.